Ritchie Coster

 Ritchie Coster (born 1 July 1967) is an English character actor.
-He is best known for playing the roles of Dietrich Banning in The Tuxedo (2002), the Chechen in The Dark Knight (2008), Elias Kassar in Blackhat (2015), Mayor Austin Chessani on the second season of the HBO anthology television series True Detective and Francisco Scaramucci / Mr. Blue on the SyFy television series Happy!
+He is best known for playing the roles of Dietrich Banning in The Tuxedo (2002), the Chechen in The Dark Knight (2008), Elias Kassar in Blackhat (2015), Mayor Austin Chessani on the second season of the HBO anthology television series True Detective, and Francisco Scaramucci/Mr. Blue on the SyFy television series Happy!
 Since 2025, he has been part of the main cast of the CBS drama series Watson.

 Career

 Coster has played various roles throughout his career.
-In the 1998 remake of Rear Window he played the sculptor who was married to the bottle loving woman Ilene played by Allison Mackie.
-In television, he has appeared in at least seven episodes of the Law & Order franchise from 1999 to 2009.
+Coster worked as a Barman in the early 90s at the Rock Island Diner in London's Piccadilly Circus before leaving to concetrate on acting.
+While in America he was an understudy to Quentin Tarantino in a show.